-Special investment projects are granted preferences in the form of exemption from import customs duties.
+Special investment projects are granted preferences in the form of exemption from import customs duties and taxes in accordance with the Kazakhstan tax legislation.

 In order to be granted preferences, investors must enter into a contract with the authorized state agency.